Planning the Walk

 Fig.57.
 Looking up from the City, St Anne’s and St Kevin’s [red brick]

 Fig.58.
-View of St Anne’s over the river.
+View of St Anne’s over the river

 We closed our walk over lunch, discussing the broader social context of institutionalisation as a western phenomenon.

 We watched two heron’s for a while and Linda noticed more on a tree.
-“Yes there is quite a few of them around here”.
-I said “it is such a beautiful city Linda and she replied “the past ten years have been very bad economically but yes it is a very beautiful place”.
+“Yes, there is quite a few of them around here”.
+I said “it is such a beautiful city Linda and she replied, “the past ten years have been very bad economically but yes it is a very beautiful place”.

 I thanked Linda for walking with me and showing me the Cork connected to her research and commitment to social justice for women, especially marginalised women and women who transgress; the women and children placed in the Good Shepherd, the women who were sent to prison for crimes of poverty or for challenging and resisting their marginalisation and othering, and the women and men who were interned in the asylum of St Anne’s or St Kevin’s.
 And the women who had symphysiotomies performed on them without their knowledge or consent in Catholic maternity hospitals.

 In our walk, we explored a rich and evocative history of sexual and social inequalities for women, and sexual abuse, alongside the impact of architecture of containment and the stories of people interned in the laundries, prison and asylum.
-We had talked to some interesting people along the way, the women working in the prison and the groundsman at St Anne’s, who in their own way were really important in helping to tell the stories of these places, the institutional biographies.
+We had talked to some interesting people along the way, the women working in the prison and the groundsman at St Anne’s, who in their own way was really important in helping to tell the stories of these places, the institutional biographies.

 I commented on the value of the mobile nature of walking with Linda in connecting with more sensory understanding and meanings of, in this case, women’s transgression and incarceration in the Magdalene laundries, prison and asylum.
-Indeed, how Walter Benjamin’s concept of ‘Body and Image Space’ connects all of the walks.
+Indeed, how Walter Benjamin ’s concept of ‘Body and Image Space’ connects all of the walks.